 Cleaning Supplies: A soft cloth and mild detergent can work wonders.
 Keeping your ice maker clean is akin to maintaining your sword; it ensures optimal performance.

-Detailed Guide on Ice Maker Auger Motor Not Turning
+How to Fix Ice Maker Auger Motor Not Turning

-Step 1: Perform a Visual Inspection
+Step 1: Visual Inspection and Ice Blockage Removal

 Step 2: Check for Power Supply